Josef Smolen

-Josef Smolen (born March 24, 1950) is an Austrian rheumatologist and immunologist and professor emeritus at the Medical University of Vienna.
+Josef Sebastian Smolen (born March 24, 1950) is an Austrian rheumatologist and immunologist and professor emeritus at the Medical University of Vienna.
 Since 2018, he is chairman emeritus of the Department of Internal Medicine 3 and the Division of Rheumatology at the Medical University of Vienna and Vienna General Hospital and was the chairman of the 2nd Medical Department and Center for Diagnosis and Therapy of Rheumatic Diseases at the Lainz Hospital, now the Hietzing Clinic of the Vienna Health Association from 1989 to 2017.